costakevinn/ChinookAnalytics/README.md

-# ChinookAnalytics — Production-Grade SQL Analytical Data Platform
+# ChinookAnalytics — SQL Analytical Data Platform

 ChinookAnalytics is an end-to-end analytical data platform built entirely in **SQL and PostgreSQL**.